radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

   * Some servers MAY be configured to accept a client coming from a range or set of IP addresses.
 In this case, the server MUST verify that the client IP address of the current connection is a member of the range or set of IP addresses, and the server MUST match the client IP address of the current connection against the presented identifiers of any subjectAltName entry of type iPAddress {{!RFC5280}}.
   * Implementations MAY consider additional subjectAltName extensions to identify a client.
   * If configured by the administrator, the identity check MAY be omitted after a successful {{RFC5280}} trust chain check, e.g. if the client used dynamic lookup there is no configured client identity to verify.
-The clients authorization MUST then be validated using a certificate policy OID unless both endpoints are part of a trusted network.
+The client's authorization MUST then be validated using a certificate policy OID unless both endpoints are part of a trusted network.
-* Implementations MAY allow configuration of a set of additional properties of the certificate to check for a endpoint's authorization to communicate (e.g. a set of allowed values presented in  subjectAltName entries of type uniformResourceIdentifier {{RFC5280}} or a set of allowed X.509v3 Certificate Policies).
+* Implementations MAY allow configuration of a set of additional properties of the certificate to check for a peer's authorization to communicate (e.g. a set of allowed values presented in  subjectAltName entries of type uniformResourceIdentifier {{RFC5280}} or a set of allowed X.509v3 Certificate Policies).

 ### Authentication using X.509 certificate fingerprints (TLS-X.509-FINGERPRINT)